Sudhismitanayak/ATMmacine/README.md

 # ATMmachine
-# Here i made a project on ATM machine using corejava,jadbc,mysql database,AWT .
+# Here i made a project on ATM machine using core java,jdbc,mysql database,AWT .
 # It will help you to make a standalone application, where you do not need any internet connection.
 # It will help you in your college Project on core Java.
 # I developed this project by myself and also taking some reference from google.